cchauve/CompMath-Day-2023/README.md

 The goal of the presentation is to introduce good practices and useful tools that will ensure that the work you do during your project is
-- understandable by you if you go back to it a few months after it was done;
+- understandable by you if you go back to it a few weeks/months after it was done;
-- understandable by other people than you (your supervisor, your collaborators, other members of the lab/team after you are gone, referees for a paper based on your work, ...);
+- understandable by other people than you (your supervisor, your collaborators, other members of the lab/team after you are gone, referees for a paper based on your work, potential users of your code, ...);
 - reproducible by someone other than you (for example with different parameters),
 - ...

-Basically, you want that all the efforts you have put into your work result in something that will last beyond the very limited time of your internship, that you or someone else can take it later and understand it, improve it, criticize it, ...
+Basically, you want that all the efforts you have put into your work result in something that will last beyond the very limited time of your internship, that you or someone else can take it later and understand it, modify it, reuse it, ...

 ## Resources